 Pol areas of Ahmedabad – Old Walled City

 On the way, we walked through the Pol areas of the old walled city.
-A Pol is closed knit residential area that belonged to a particular community and was self-sufficient.
+A Pol is a close-knit residential area that belonged to a particular community and was self-sufficient.
 The neighboring Pols are interconnecting through narrow pathways.
 There were houses that stood there for last 400 years or so.
 There were structures in the middle of the Pols to feed the birds.
 But something that was not understandable was, why in those days when there was ample land for everyone, there was no space in between houses and Pols.
 And why there is no provision for any trees.

 Architecture of old houses of Ahmedabad

 There were houses with Persian, Maratha, English and Mughal architecture.
 There were numerous Jain temples in the way, some of which had beautiful wooden carvings.
-Good part about this part of the city was there was a lot of restoration work being carried out to maintain the heritage.
+The good part about this part of the city was there was a lot of restoration work being carried out to maintain the heritage.
 But at the same time, there was so much of filth around and leaves a lot to be desired.
 This kind of a heritage walk is the first that I have taken in India and I am aware of.
 I think this is a beautiful way of knowing a place while being eco-friendly.

 Then we took a cab and went to Akshardham temple, which gained international fame because of a recent terrorist attack.
 The temple is huge, very beautiful, extremely well maintained by some very dedicated and disciplined workers.
 The multimedia shows to promote the Swaminarayana sect, the tenets prescribed by it and glimpses from Ramayana and Mahabharata are good.
 And probably one of its kind definitely in the country.
 I just wonder how these religious organizations manage to amass so much wealth to build such huge structures.
 And make investments in such huge infrastructure for the multimedia propagation of religion.
 If only this money could be used enabling everyone to have as much comfort and luxury, but then that’s my opinion.